Top.Mail.Ru

 Price.
 Bali silver runs roughly $30–$2,500+ for handmade pieces.
 Mass-produced sterling silver from a chain store can run $20–$200.
 The difference is hours of human work, not the metal.

-How Bali silver is made — the lost-wax tradition
+How Bali silver is made — the hand-finishing tradition

 The path from idea to finished piece is the same across Bali workshops, including STRUGA's: